savonet/book/streaming.md

 and will play blank in case the input source is down.

-The "worse" source is given by the operator `fail`, which creates a source which is never ready.
+The "worse" source with respect to fallibility is given by the operator `fail`, which creates a source which is never ready.
 This is sometimes useful in order to code elaborate operators.
 For instance, the operator `once` is defined from the `sequence` operator (which plays one track from each source in a list) by